Skip to main content

 Pricing research offers the following key benefits:

-Getting pricing right is crucial.
+Make no mistake, getting pricing right is crucial.
 Price is the most important factor in profitability, according to Bain & Company.
-For example, if the Global 1200 raised prices just 1%, profits would increase on average 11% according to a study by McKinsey.
+And according to a study by McKinsey, if the Global 1200 raised prices just 1%, profits would increase on average 11%.

-In spite of this importance, many organisations fail to price effectively.
-Most companies state that pricing is a top priority, but 85% say they have significant room to improve according to Bain.
+In spite of this, many organisations still fail to price effectively.
+Most companies state that pricing is a top priority, but 85% say they have significant room to improve, according to Bain.

 With meaningful margin upside at stake, managers cannot afford to continue pricing by guesswork or rules of thumb.”